Reviews You Can Rely On

 Downhill Performance

 The Beargrease is more capable and fun to ride on the descents than you might expect a fully rigid bike to be.
-Much like its other rigid competitors, it excels on smooth snow or dirt and tends to be a little harsh on choppy or rugged terrain.
-Thankfully, it has a 68-degree head tube angle which is among the slackest in the test and actually does help to calm the front end of this bike down and perform better when the trail steepens.
-At the same time, the shorter wheelbase and moderate length reach and chainstays help maintain a lively and somewhat playful demeanor on the descents.
+Like its other rigid competitors, it excels on smooth snow or dirt and tends to be a little harsh on choppy or rugged terrain.
+Thankfully, it has a 68-degree head tube angle, which is among the slackest in the test and actually helps to calm the front end of this bike down and perform better when the trail steepens.
+At the same time, the shorter wheelbase, moderate length reach, and chainstays help maintain a lively and somewhat playful demeanor during the descents.
 The 80mm wide SUNringle Mulefut rims give the 27.5" x 3.8" Maxxis Minion FBF and FBR tires a nice wide profile and ample traction on both packed snow and dirt alike.

-Our gripes with the downhill performance of the Beargrease are few and somewhat nit-picky build-related complaints but they do affect the ride.
+Our gripes with the downhill performance of the Beargrease are few and somewhat nit-picky build-related complaints, but they do affect the ride.
 The Salsa Rustler handlebar is a great width but testers felt the 11-degree back sweep to be a bit much and it wasn't quite as comfortable as some of the competition, it just felt a bit off.
-Obviously, we'd have also loved for this bike to come with a dropper seat post, but since it didn't we think a quick-release seat post clamp would be the way to go to expedite the saddle height changing process.
+Obviously, we'd have also loved for this bike to come with a dropper seat post, but since it didn't, we think a quick-release seat post clamp would be the way to expedite the saddle height-changing process.

 salsa beargrease carbon deore - the beargrease has a comfortable and capable geometry that give it...